upcmd/updocs-content/logs/c0141_vvvvv.md

           "cmd": "api_response_headers"
         },
         {
-          "cmd": "{{.api_response_headers}}",
-          "name": "print",
-          "desc": "you can not use this header directly, if you intend to use a sub node, then you should use query and register a sub node\n"
+          "desc": "you can not use this header directly, if you intend to use a sub node, then you should use query and register a sub node\n", "cmd": "{{.api_response_headers}}",
+          "name": "print"
         },
         {
           "name": "print",